charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 ## Notes

 ### Intro
-*Duration: 59s.*
+*Duration: 64s.*
 - Hello everybody and welcome… to another Throne and Liberty video where we are going to maybe piss off a few people.
 - The game is now in its Early Access stage until it fully comes out on the 1st of October and the question of whether it is Pay-To-Win is one that’s generating a lot of discussion.
 - There are people who swear it is and there are people who say it’s not really pay-to-win and instead it’s just pay-for-convenience.
 - Now of you just want to know if T&L is Pay-to-Win or not, I won’t waste your time.
 It is, it definitely is pay-to-win.
 - So why are people pretending it’s not?
 Let’s talk about that.
-Or, at least, I’ll talk about it first and then afterwards, we can talk about it together in the comments.
+Or, at least, I’ll talk about it first and the n afterwards, we can talk about it together in the comments.
 - We’re gonna go step by step.
 First we’ll figure out, logically, whether T&L is pay-to-win, then we’ll respond to some of the common arguments that defend it and finally, I’ll go on a completely unnecessary rant about why people defend it at all.
 - Feel free to skip to the sections you care about using the timestamps but either way, let’s get into it.